This page contains a series of Frequently Asked Questions that are often asked about hiring deaf or hard of hearing employees.

 1. Q: How do deaf or hard of hearing people talk on the telephone?

-A: Some like to challenge themselves while others use a device called a TTY or VCO.
+A: Some like to challenge themselves while others use a device called a TTY, VCO, Captel or video phone services.

 2. Q: Can Deaf people read lips?